Topics Map > Service Catalog > Communications and collaboration services > Cloud storage

 Amazon Web Service (AWS)

-NOTE: Departments and individuals, particularly those hosting content outside the university's system, must ensure that the hosting option they choose meets requirements for security and privacy mandated by HIPPA, FERPA, and other legal or ethical requirements.
+All departments and individuals, particularly those hosting content outside the university's system, must ensure that all application and services they choose meets requirements for security and privacy mandated by UW-System Policy, FERPA, GLBA, Wisconsin State Statute, Payment Card Data Security Standards, and other legal or ethical requirements.

 Applications and services that are not owned and operated by UW-Stout might not meet UW-Stout guidelines or requirements for privacy, intellectual property, security, and records retention.
 Faculty and staff using or considering the use of non UW-Stout applications and services should take these factors into account when selecting applications and services.